American theoretical physicist

 Among many other awards, Witten received the Nemmers Prize in Mathematics in 2000.

 According to Wikipedia,

 Edward Witten is an American mathematical and theoretical physicist.
-He is the Charles Simonyi Professor in the School of Natural Sciences at the Institute for Advanced Study in Princeton.
+He is a Professor Emeritus in the School of Natural Sciences at the Institute for Advanced Study in Princeton.
 Witten is a researcher in string theory, quantum gravity, supersymmetric quantum field theories, and other areas of mathematical physics.
 Witten's work has also significantly impacted pure mathematics.
 In 1990, he became the first physicist to be awarded a Fields Medal by the International Mathematical Union, for his 1981 proof of the positive energy theorem in general relativity.
 He is considered the practical founder of M-theory.

 This paper list is powered by the following services:

 Edward Witten is affiliated with the following schools: